mikekazakov/nimble-commander/Docs/Help.md

 ## System Requirements

-The current version of Nimble Commander supports any Mac running the following versions of macOS:
+The current version of Nimble Commander supports any Mac running one of the following versions of macOS:

 - macOS 26 Tahoe
 - macOS 15 Sequoia